top of page

 • Intense empathy or emotional sensitivity: Some autistic women describe feeling overwhelmed by the emotions of others.

-• Frequent social masking: Forced eye contact and engaging in social interactions, despite the pain.
+• Frequent social masking: These population groups are more likely to be quieter and hide their feelings (mask).
+These groups are more likely to force eye contact and engage in social interactions, despite the pain.
 This is followed by exhaustion or emotional burnout.

-• Internalized distress: The challenges of autism tend to be internalized, leading women and girls to experience internalized mental health challenges, such as anxiety, depression, perfectionism, and self-criticism
+• Internalized distress: The challenges of autism tend to be internalized for these groups, leading women and AFAB individuals to experience internalized mental health challenges, such as anxiety, depression, perfectionism, and self-criticism

 • Frequent misdiagnosis with anxiety, depression, eating disorders, borderline personality disorder, or ADHD.

-Why Do Women and Girls Often Go Undiagnosed or Misdiagnosed?
+Why Do Women and AFAB Individuals Often Go Undiagnosed or Misdiagnosed?

-The way that autism presents in women and girls often goes unrecognized.
+The way that autism presents in women and AFAB individuals often goes unrecognized.
 Diagnostic systems were historically based on male presentations, which has contributed to what’s often called the “female autism phenotype.”

-But in recent years, many more autistic women and girls are discovering that they are autistic late in life, due to the increased understanding of outdated stereotypes and diagnostic tools that are founded on male presentations.
+But in recent years, many more autistic women and AFAB individuals are discovering that they are autistic late in life, due to the increased understanding of outdated stereotypes and diagnostic tools that are founded on male presentations.

 Here are some of the reasons why these population groups go undiagnosed or misdiagnosed: